jddj137/image-twirl-ros/docs/twirl-tutorial.md

     rosrun [package_name] [node_name]

 ## Creating a Custom ROS Node
-At this point the tutorial moves from this README to the file `twirl-tutorial_todo.py`.
+At this point the tutorial moves from this README to the file `twirl_tutorial_todo.py`.
 This file contains the framework for the image processing node launched at the end of Part A and will function similarly when completed.
 Read through the code comments from top to bottom and complete the *TODO*s embedded in the code (details below), then return to this README for the final two *TODO*s.

 **Complete the image pipeline node:**
-*TODO: Complete the `twirl-tutorial_todo.py` node to process input from the usb cam node, and output the post-processed image.*
+*TODO: Complete the `twirl_tutorial_todo.py` node to process input from the usb cam node, and output the post-processed image.*
 - The *TODO*s related to publishing, subscribing, and service calls at lines 31, 36, 82, & 129 are required.
 - The *TODO*s related to logging at lines 55, 74, 86, 120, & 132 are optional.

 *Hint: If you read through the [rospy documentation](http://wiki.ros.org/rospy/Overview) and are still stuck, look through the [Core ROS Tutorials](https://wiki.ros.org/ROS/Tutorials#Core_ROS_Tutorials).*

 **Once the image pipeline node is complete:**
-*TODO: Modify the launch file `twirl-tutorial_todo.launch` to launch the twirl-tutorial_todo.py node (instead of the provided solution file).*
+*TODO: Modify the launch file `twirl_tutorial_todo.launch` to launch the twirl_tutorial_todo.py node (instead of the provided solution file).*

 **BONUS: Create your own image processing pipeline**
 Beginning on line 139 are the utility functions for processing and displaying images using OpenCV.
 The true image processing occurs in the `process_image()` function beginning on line 176.